Brain Injuries

 Brain injuries can range from mild concussions to severe traumatic brain injuries (TBI), each with unique challenges.
 In Joplin, the legal landscape for these injuries involves understanding local statutes and trends.
 Missouri law allows for compensation for medical expenses, lost wages, and pain and suffering.
 It's crucial to navigate these laws effectively to ensure fair compensation.

 TBIs vary in severity and type.
-Common types include:
+Common types of TBI include:

 • Concussion: Mild TBI that can cause temporary confusion, headaches, or dizziness.